Preparing for Commencement

 Check Your Student Account

-Your student account must be paid in full to receive your commencement tickets and regalia, participate in the Commencement ceremonies, and receive your diploma and official transcripts.
+Your student account must be paid in full to receive your commencement tickets and regalia, participate in the Commencement ceremonies, and receive your diploma.

 Order Your Announcements